MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/add_1.md

 ---
 title: add
-description: Windows Commands topic for add_1, which adds volumes to the set of volumes that are to be shadow copied, or adds aliases to the alias environment. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **add**, which adds volumes to the set of volumes that are to be shadow copied, or adds aliases to the alias environment. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article